Program overview

 Graduates of the Integrated Mathematics and Computer Science program can pursue a variety of career paths in Canada, including:

-• Machine Learning Engineer: Develop algorithms and models that enable machines to learn from data.
+- Machine Learning Engineer: Develop algorithms that enable computers to learn from and make predictions based on data.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.